 Thankfully, a lot has happened since then, and I now feel ready to respond without hurt and anger clouding my words.
 Here is my response:

-I understand how our family must appear to you.
-I understand how it might seem that we couldn’t possibly give our children enough individual attention and I can understand how it would seem that our kids are missing out on lots of things the world has to offer.
-I’m sorry that it’s taken me so long to respond to you.
-It’s just that, before now, I couldn’t figure out how to defend my family without being defensive.
+Thank you for commenting on my blog.
+I understand how our family must appear, how it might seem we couldn’t possibly give our children enough individual attention, and how it might seem our kids are missing out on lots of things the world has to offer.
+I understand how it might seem we have “too many.”
+I’m sorry my response has taken so long.
+Until now, I couldn’t figure out how to defend my family without being defensive.

 But I think I’ve figured out a way.
 Because the thing I can see now, that I couldn’t see before, is that we both want the same things.
-We both want our children to have great opportunities, and fun experiences and to grow up knowing that they are the most important people in our lives.
-We both want our kids to be loved, and to know that they are loved.
-We both want what is best for our children.
+We both want our children to have great opportunities, fun experiences, and to grow up knowing they are loved.
+We both want what’s best for them.

-The difference, I think, comes from how we define those things and what “opportunities,” “fun experiences” and “love” looks like to each of us, and in our families.
-You gave some examples of some fun things your girls get to do, and I think those things are great.
-We’ve also worked (very) hard to give our children fun experiences and opportunities that they can participate in every single day.
-Our boys are learning to build and fix things.
-Our girls are learning to make soap.
-They know how to sew their own clothes, and play instruments beautifully.
-They know how to milk cows and goats and act as midwives during life-threatening births and save lives.
-They know how to fish and plant gardens and butcher chickens and cook meals for ten people.
+The difference, I think, comes from how we define “best” and and what “opportunities,” “fun experiences,” and “love” looks like to each of us, and our families.
+You gave some examples of fun things your girls get to do, and I think those things are great.
+We’ve also worked hard to give our children fun experiences.
+They know how to sew their own clothes, and play instruments, and build things.
+They know how to milk cows, and goats, and act as midwives during life-threatening births.
+They know how to <save lives.> My children know how to fish and plant gardens and make soap and butcher chickens and cook meals for ten people.
 They know how to volunteer their time and do so graciously with their whole hearts.
 They know how to raise money for those in need.
-They know how to write beautiful things and connect with people all over the world and they know how to pray.
-It’s true that they don’t play sports or visit the movies or go camping with the local girl-scouts, and I’m sure those things are great!
+They know how to write beautiful letters and connect with people all over the world, and they know how to pray.
+It’s true they don’t play sports or visit movies or go camping with the local girl-scouts, and I know those things are great.
 But they’re not the only great things.
-And so, as parents, we try to surround our children with things they love and enjoy that are valuable and fun and will help them to be kind and loving and brave and all the things I’m sure we both want for our children.
-Our “things” just look different than your “things” and that’s okay.
+As parents, we try to surround our children with things they love and enjoy that will help them to be kind and loving and brave and all the things I’m sure we both want for our children.
+Our “things” just look different than your “things.”
 One goal, many methods.

-You also mentioned “quality time” with your children, which you say is easier for you than for me because you only have two.
-I’ve never spent time with your family, so it’s hard for me to say whether your kids have more “quality time” with you than my kids do with me, or whether it is easier for one of us than it is the other.
-And, really, I wouldn’t want to make that call because it would just be one more unit of measurement by which to compare and distance ourselves from each other.
-What I can tell you is that I think spending time with my kids is important, too.
-It’s one of the reasons I stay at home with them, all day, virtually every day.
+You say it’s easier for you to spend “quality time” with your children.
+I’ve never spent time with your family, so it’s hard for me to say whether your kids have more “quality time” with you than my kids do with me.
+But even if I could quantify our respective hours of time, it would only serve as a unit of measurement by which to compare and distance ourselves from each other.
+What I can say is that I think spending time with my kids is important, too.
+It’s one of the reasons I stay at home with them.
 It’s one of the reasons we don’t send them away to school.
-It’s one of the reasons my husband drives an hour to work 3-4 days a week, so that he can be home with the kids on the other days.
+It’s one of the reasons my husband drives an hour to work 3-4 days a week, so he can be home every other day.
 And maybe, just maybe, you’re right.
-Maybe if we counted up all the hours that you spend one-on-one with your kids and compared it to the hours I spend one-on-one with mine, my kids would be shown lacking.
+Maybe if we counted all the hours you spend one-on-one with your kids and compared them to the hours I spend one-on-one with mine, my children would be shown lacking.
 But maybe, just maybe, one-on-one time isn’t quite as important as we’ve made it out to be.
-Maybe “quality time” can be just as meaningful when spent inclusively, surrounded by all the people that we love, as it is when spent exclusively.
-Maybe my kids are growing up blessed in different ways than yours, because they’re surrounded by these myriads of people who love them with their whole hearts and souls.
+Maybe “quality time” can be just as meaningful when spent inclusively, surrounded by all the people we love, as it is when spent exclusively.
+Maybe my kids are growing up blessed in different ways than yours, because they’re surrounded by this tribe of people who love them.
 No more blessed, no less blessed, just blessed differently.

-What it all boils down to, I think, is that we’re different, and our children are different.
+This is what it all boils down to, I think.
+We’re different, and our children are different.
 And that’s okay.
 Good, even.
 Great, actually.
-I have come to believe that there is no “right way” to raise a child.
-There are just lots of good ways to raise a child.
-And each of us moms, doing the very best we can and loving our children the very best we know how, will impart to them something a little different, a little unique, a little bit special because we’re all doing it differently.
+I have come to believe there is no “right way” to raise a child.
+There are just many good ways.
+And each of us moms, doing the best we can, loving our children the best we know how, will impart to them something a little unique, a little bit special, because we’re all doing it a little bit differently.
 And that is something to be celebrated.

-So thank you for your comment, fellow Mom.
-I appreciate your concern for my children and I am thankful that there are people in the world who don’t even know them, but care about them anyway.
+So thank you for your comment.
+I appreciate your concern for my children and I am thankful there are people in the world who don’t even know them, but care about them anyway.
 Your children are blessed to have you.